Knoedelauflauf/xenia-home-card/README.md

 # Xenia Home Card

-A Home Assistant Lovelace card for visualizing espresso shots from the Xenia espresso machine.
+A Home Assistant Lovelace card for visualizing espresso shots from Xenia espresso machines.

+## Disclaimer

+This project is **not affiliated with, endorsed by, or connected to Xenia Espresso or any related company**.
+The name "Xenia" is used solely to identify compatibility with Xenia espresso machines.
+All trademarks belong to their respective owners.

 ## Features

-- **Auto-detection**: Automatically finds your Xenia espresso machine - no configuration needed
-- View shot history with timestamps, duration, and weight
+- **Shot history**: View past shots with timestamps, duration, and weight
-- Interactive chart showing pressure, flow, weight, and temperature over time
+- **Interactive chart**: Pressure, flow, weight, and temperature over time
-- Real-time updates when new shots are completed
+- **Real-time updates**: Automatically updates when new shots are completed
-- Click on any shot to view its detailed chart
+- **Localization**: Available in English and German

 ## Installation